-The flow over Lock 1 is approximately 3 GL/day and the flow over the coming week will increase to around 4 GL/day.
+The flow over Lock 1 is approximately 13 GL/day and the flow over the coming week will remain steady at around 13 GL/day.

 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available or due to rainfall events or changed operations upstream.